GenCompositor: Generative Video Compositing with Diffusion Transformer: Method

 \subsection{Extended Rotary Position Embedding}

+We distinguish two types of conditions with respect to the target layout.
+Given the background and target layout $(\textbf{v}_b, \textbf{z}_0)$, we call a condition video $\textbf{v}$ \emph{layout-aligned} if $\textbf{v}(x,y)$ and $\textbf{z}_0(x,y)$ refer to the same spatial location in the image plane, and \emph{layout-unaligned} otherwise.
+In Fig.~\ref{fig:workflow}, the mask video $\mathbf{M}$ and masked video $\mathbf{X}$ are layout-aligned with $(\textbf{v}_b, \textbf{z}_0)$, while the foreground video $\textbf{v}_f$ is layout-unaligned, since its dynamic content is centered and follows its own camera frame.

-Layout-consistent or pixel-aligned conditions can be well utilized by DiT with the same RoPE as the input latent.
-However, for pixel-unaligned conditions, this operation could cause content interference.
-As shown in Fig.~\ref{fig:miderope}, in addition to the input background video, our model also takes the mask video that indicates the position and size of added objects, and the foreground videos, which are pixel-unaligned with the background video or generated results.
-We first concatenate these tokens with the same RoPE (``w/ RoPE''), which leads to obvious artifacts in composited results (boxed in red).
-We found that the shapes and positions of artifacts are consistent with the foreground videos, and using the same RoPE will make the model fuse at the same position between the foreground and background videos, leading to content interference.
+Layout-aligned conditions can be well utilized by sharing the same RoPE.
+However, this causes content interference for layout-unaligned conditions.
+As shown in Fig.~\ref{fig:miderope}, ``w/ RoPE'' directly shares RoPE between layout-aligned $(\textbf{v}_b, \mathbf{M}, \mathbf{X})$ and layout-unaligned $\textbf{v}_f$, which leads to obvious artifacts in composited results (boxed in red).
+Whose shapes and positions are consistent with that of foreground elements.
 Another optional way is cross-attention, which extracts abstract semantics to support layout-unaligned control signals.
-However, such a high-level feature cannot faithfully inherit detailed appearance and action features of foreground videos and is not suitable for video compositing, as proved by Sec.~\ref{subsec:ablation}.
+However, such a high-level feature cannot faithfully inherit detailed appearance and action features of foreground videos and is not suitable for video compositing, as proved in Sect.~\ref{subsec:ablation}.

 To this end, we developed a new embedding strategy tailored to the unaligned nature between foreground footage and background video, named ERoPE.
-ERoPE fuses unaligned videos in a more faithful manner without additional training parameters.
-As shown in Fig.~\ref{fig:erope}B, we extend the RoPE range and assign a unique position label to each embedding of the two unaligned videos in the height dimension, strictly staggering the feature position of the two videos.
-As shown in Fig.~\ref{fig:miderope}, this strategy efficiently increases compositing performance and eliminates artifacts caused by interference of unaligned content.
-Our proposed ERoPE can exploit arbitrary layout-unaligned video conditions without additional training parameters, and here we use it for video compositing.
+It still takes the same four inputs $(\textbf{v}_b, \mathbf{M}, \mathbf{X}, \textbf{v}_f)$ as in Fig.~\ref{fig:workflow}, but changes the position embedding: we assign distinct positional labels to layout-unaligned tokens so that foreground and background videos can be fused without occupying the same spatial positions in the latent space.
+Concretely, in RoPE~\citep{rope}, each token at 1D position index $p$ has its query/key components divided into 2D pairs and rotated by an angle proportional to $p$.
+For the $k$-th frequency $\omega_k$ and 2D query component $(q_{2k}, q_{2k+1})$, we have:

+and the same to the key component.
+Resulting attention score depends only on the relative position:

+which implicitly assumes all tokens lie on a single spatio-temporal grid as shown in Fig.~\ref{fig:erope}(A).

+In our setting, tokens come from ForeGround and BackGround videos $s \in \{\mathrm{BG}, \mathrm{FG}\}$ with incompatible spatial coordinates.
+ERoPE introduces a stream-specific shift on top of RoPE: